How To Make Homemade Peach Cobbler Using Canned Peaches

 Then I open the first can of peaches and carefully pour the juice over the top of the batter.
 DON’T STIR, you just want to pour it semi-evenly over the surface.
 I’ll then spoon the sliced peaches evenly over the batter.
 Again, DON’T STIR!

-But what about that second can of peaches?
-Well I go ahead and drain that second can because although I want lots of peachiness in this cobbler, I don’t feel the recipe needs more juice.
+I drain the second can of peaches because although I want lots of peachiness in this cobbler, I don’t feel the recipe needs more juice.

-And for this can of drained peaches I’ll also lightly chop them.
+And for the second can of drained peaches I’ll also lightly chop them.
 By doing this I’m able to spoon the peaches more evenly over the surface of the batter, filling in any less-peachy spaces.

 Canned peaches layered onto batter for peach cobbler baked in cast iron skillet. #TexasHomesteader